aggregat4/dendriform/JOURNAL.md

 # 2022-06-15

 I fixed the isAncestorOf check, which was completely wrong and got rid of a bunch of inexplicable test errors.

+Turns out ceylon (the assertion library I use) says that an object that is Puppeteer node handle does not exist when asserting it.
+Even if it is actually an instance.